 The 5 Best Credit Cards for Dining Out

-At first glance, dining out would seem be the opposite of frugality, as it is easy to spend enough in one meal at a restaurant as you could buying a week’s worth of groceries.
+At first glance, dining out would seem to be the opposite of frugality, as it is easy to spend enough in one meal at a restaurant as you could buying a week’s worth of groceries.
 Yet frugal people like me have been able to turn this equation on its head by using every trick in the book.
 On a recent night out, I made my reservation with Open Table just before departing in order to receive points worth future dining credits.
 When I arrived, I presented a coupon from Restaurant.com that took $25 off my $35 bill.
 Finally, I paid for our meal with my Chase Sapphire Preferred card, which earns double points at restaurants.
 On other occasions I have use coupons from the Entertainment Book and participated in many of the dining miles programs offered by the airlines.
 By dining out frugally, I cannot claim to be saving money over the price of home-cooked meals, but I can come pretty close to the price I would have paid for just the ingredients I would have used to prepare a similar meal.
 (See also: Credit Cards for Groceries)

 Another time I always have to dine out is when traveling.
 Those who travel for pleasure will visit restaurants for convenience, or if only to enjoy the local cuisine.
-On the other hand, those who travel on company-reimbursed business trips are usually granted a per-diem allowance and save nothing by economizing.

 Restaurant Rewards Credit Cards